renpy/renpy/sphinx/source/quickstart.rst

 For the purpose of this tutorial, we will select 1280x720 to match "The Question" game art, then click "Continue".

-The launcher will then ask you to choose a color scheme—an accent and background color for the new GUI.
+The launcher will then ask you to choose a color scheme â€“ an accent and background color for the new GUI.
 It doesn't matter what you pick at this point, so just pick something you find appealing, and then click "Continue".